matthewcosgrove/lab-ops/README.md

 IMPORTANT: The `/home/ubuntu/lab-ops-state/state` dir is ephemeral and is wiped out on teardown.
 Do NOT put your own bosh operator files in there unless they are copies!!

 At the root of that repo there needs to be a file called `infra-settings.yml` which we will generate in the next section.
-Anything you want to keep can be in the root of the repo just like the `infra-settings.yml` which will not be wiped out in between deployments
+Anything you want to keep can be in the root of the repo just like the `infra-settings.yml` which will not be wiped out in between deployments. i.e.

+`/home/ubuntu/lab-ops-state` ---> safe
+`/home/ubuntu/lab-ops-state/state` ---> NOT safe

 ## Preparation Steps